Ontario School Zone Signs and Speed Limits

 Yield to pedestrians

-Fines are painful for your pocket, but it can be more painful to hurt a person or child.
-Keep in mind that you should always yield to any pedestrian, whether an adult or child, especially in this area because there are large groups of children getting off or on the school bus, crossing intersections or exiting other cars.
+Fines are painful for your pocket, but they can be more painful to hurt a person or child.
+Keep in mind that you should always yield to any pedestrian, whether an adult or child, especially in this area, because there are large groups of children getting off or on the school bus, crossing intersections or exiting other cars.
 Stay 100% alert for possible pedestrians that may appear out of nowhere.

 Yield to school buses